Marko351/manage_person_app/Readme.md

 ## Available Scripts
 In the project directory, you can run:

+Run
-### npm install
+#### npm install
-Install all needed dependecies for server side
+That will install all needed dependecies for server side

-### npm run client-install
+go in client directory and run
+#### npm install
-Install all needed dependecies for client side
+That will install all needed dependecies for client side

+Run the app
 ## npm run dev
-Runs the client mode on http://localhost:3000
+That will runs the client mode on http://localhost:3000
-Also
+And
 Runs the server mode on http://localhost:5000

-### npm run start
-Runs server

-### npm run server
-Runs server trough nodemon

-### npm run client
-Runs client mode